 “It was lots and lots of FUN!!!
 I wish it could last forever” School, South Wales

-⇒ Role play – exploring peer influence/resistance skills.
+- Role play and case studies – exploring peer influence/resistance skills/social capital.

-⇒ Further life skills, including communicating effectively, leadership, interpersonal skills
+- Life skills, including communicating effectively, leadership, interpersonal skills.

 What they say